Chaim Ben Pesach: Activities and imprisonment

-On November 26, 1986 he was arrested outside the Penta Hotel with a tear gas grenade after a fire broke out in the tunnels under the hotel where the Soviet Moiseyev Dance Company, was staying.
-He was charged with a federal weapons violation and was sentenced to 10 years in prison.
-Pesach said he did this in the hopes of influencing the Soviet Union to allow Jewish emigration.
-His court-appointed lawyer Thomas Concannon said about him that it is "fair to say he's a little bit nuts".
+On May 8, 1987, Pesach was arrested along with Jay Cohen and Sharon Katz in relation to multiple bombings in New York, including a tear gas attack on a performance of the Moiseyev Dance Company, after an anonymous former member of the JDL cooperated with police to capture them.
+He said he did this in the hopes of influencing the Soviet Union to allow Jewish emigration.
+Pesach's court-appointed lawyer Thomas Concannon said that it is "fair to say he's a little bit nuts".
 The judge Israel Leo Glasser regarded Pesach as "a danger to this community".
-Pesach committed his attacks together with other accomplices.
-One of his accomplices, at that time 24 years old Jay Cohen, committed suicide after facing a possible maximum prison sentence of 20 years.
+One of his accomplices, 24-year-old Jay Cohen, committed suicide after facing a possible maximum prison sentence of 20 years.
 Pesach said at that time that he felt personally responsible for Cohen's death.
 The JDL, as overseen by Pesach, is also believed to be responsible for the 1982 fire set at the Tripoli Restaurant on Atlantic Avenue in Brooklyn, New York, which destroyed it, killing one person and injuring seven.
 An anonymous caller claiming to represent the JDL telephoned news organizations to take credit for the arson, justifying the attack by stating the restaurant was the undercover headquarters in New York City of the Palestine Liberation Organization, though JDL officials denied having any involvement in the attack.
+He served five and a half years for the bombings.

 Jewish Task Force

 Pesach is the current head of the Jewish Task Force, a Kahanist organization in the United States.
 Pesach created JTF in 1991.
-The Jewish Task Force raises money for the claimed purpose of funding Jewish settlers in the West Bank and runs a website with the stated goal of saving Israel, America, and the West.
+The Jewish Task Force raises money for the claimed purpose of funding Jewish settlers in the West Bank and runs a website with the stated goal of saving Israel, the United States, and the West.
 Pesach is banned from entering Israel because of his terrorist acts and his Kahanist associations, which are outlawed in Israel.
+The Jewish Task Force is considered a hate group by the Southern Poverty Law Center.

 The Jewish Task Force program aired on public access television in the mid-1990s, in Manhattan, Brooklyn, and Queens.
 Pesach became known for his criticisms of African American culture that included resorting to racial slurs and offensive stereotypes, as well as his views on homosexuality, and he was criticized in local magazines and newspapers as a result.
-In the context of state comptroller elections, in one instance, after lauding one candidate, Herbert London, as "a real Jewish man", he derided London's opponent, Carl McCall, an African American, as "a low, Jew-hating, Jew-killing cockroach".
+During the 1994 New York State Comptroller election, while Pesach extolled Herbert London as "a real Jewish man", he derided London's opponent, African American Carl McCall, as "a low, Jew-hating, Jew-killing cockroach".
 He further described attorney general candidate Karen Burstein as a "disgusting, ugly lesbian" and continued:

 Pesach has described Baruch Goldstein, who perpetrated the 1994 Cave of the Patriarchs massacre, as "a great hero".